Domain Mapping on the Commons

 Step Two (what the Commons needs to do)

 Once we hear from you, we will first verify that a DNS record is set up correctly.
-Then we will contact the Grad Center IT Department to make a change.
-And after we hear back from IT, we will make a change on the Commons to finalize the mapping.
+Then we will contact our host, Reclaim Hosting to make a change.
+And after we hear back from Reclaim, we will make a change on the Commons to finalize the mapping.

 After your domain mapping is complete, there may be one more thing to do.